Mudhal Thethi: Production

 Muthal Thethi was produced by B. R. Panthulu, as the maiden venture of his production company Padmini Pictures.
-The film is based on a story by Dada Mirasee and the screenplay and dialogue are by P. Neelakantan, who directed the Tamil version.
+The film is based on a story by Dada Mirasi and the screenplay and dialogue are by P. Neelakantan, who directed the Tamil version.
 The film was based on a Hindi film, Paheli Tarikh.
 The music was composed by T. G. Lingappa and the lyrics were penned by K. D. Santhanam and Udumalai Narayana Kavi.
 V. Ramamurthi was the cinematographer, with audiography by V. S. Raghavan.
 Art direction was by the veteran A. K. Sekhar, and make-up and costumes were by Hari Babu and M. G. Naidu respectively.
 The film was edited by Devarajan.
 The film was shot at Revathi Studios, and was backed by the veteran A. L. Srinivasan, under his banner, Madras Pictures.

 Soundtrack

 The music was composed by T. G. Lingappa.
-Lyrics were by K. D. Santhanam and Udumalai Narayana Kavi.
-Singers are N. S. Krishnan & T. A. Madhuram.
-Playback singers are M. M. Dandapani Desikar, T. V. Rathnam, K. Rani and A. P. Komala.